This blog post was originally posted on October 9, 2014, and was updated on October 27, 2017.

 Escudella d’Olla, a hearty Catalan stew, is something you will most typically find between October and May.
-It is often served in two courses, first the broth and then the varying solid ingredients which can include anything from different vegetables to pasta, and of course, loads of meat.
-The pilota, which literally means “ball” in Catalan, is an enormous egg-shaped meatball, but botifarra, or Catalan sausage, and botifarra negre, blood sausage, are also common suspects in this savory dish that will warm your body and soul.
+Two courses make up this traditional dish.
+The first, a broth and then the varying solid ingredients.
+These can include anything from different vegetables and pasta and of course, lots of meat.
+Botifarra, or Catalan sausage, and botifarra negre, blood sausage, are also common in this savory dish that will warm your body and soul.

-If escudella d’olla is a dish reserved for the cooler days of the year, then esqueixada would be it’s warm weather opposite.
-Often referred to as the Catalan ceviche, this refreshing salad consists of bacalao, or salt cod, with peppers, tomatoes, onions and olives.
-Vinegar and olive oil add more flavor, and you can often find it topped with the delicious nutty romesco sauce.
+If escudella d’olla is a dish reserved for the cooler days of the year, then esqueixada would be its warm weather opposite.
+It is also often referred to as the Catalan ceviche.
+This refreshing salad consists of bacalao, or salt cod, with peppers, tomatoes, onions, and olives.
+Furthermore, you can often find it topped with the delicious nutty romesco sauce.

 Suquet de Peix

-Seafood obviously plays a huge role in the traditional foods of Barcelona, so it’s no surprise that a Catalan favorite is the suquet de peix, a potato-based seafood stew.
-It can be made with a wide variety of fish, really whatever is in market, and cooked up with a bit of garlic and tomato, this stuff is absolutely packed with flavor.
+Seafood obviously plays a huge role in the traditional foods of Barcelona.
+Therefore, it’s no surprise that a Catalan favorite is the suquet de peix, a potato-based seafood stew.
+It can be made with a wide variety of fish, really whatever is found daily at the market, mixed up with some garlic and oil to finish!

 A lot of people come to Barcelona without realizing that, for the locals, paella is often sidelined next to its noodle version, the fideuà.
-Like paella, fideuà is made in a large, shallow pan and has many different variations, though it most commonly features a handful of treats from the sea.
-Enjoy it with some freshly made alioli, a thick garlic and olive oil creamy sauce, and you won’t go wrong.
+A good fideuà comes in just one variety however!
+A delicious mix of seafood, including cuttlefish, prawns and other seafood delights.
+Enjoy it with some freshly made alioli, a thick garlic, and olive oil sauce, and you won’t go wrong.

 One of the most famous dishes of the region also happens to be one of the simplest.
-Escalivada, which comes from the verb escalivar (to roast on ashes), is a smoky vegetable dish usually consisting of eggplant and bell peppers, sometimes accompanied by onions, tomatoes and garlic.
-People eat escalivada as a tapa, or sometimes as a relish for other savory bites of fish or meat.
+Escalivada, which comes from the verb escalivar, which means to roast on ashes.
+This is a smoky vegetable dish usually consisting of eggplant and bell peppers.
+Furthermore, it is sometimes accompanied by onions, tomatoes and garlic.
+People eat escalivada as a tapa, or sometimes also as a relish for other savory bites of fish or meat.

 As far as desserts go, Catalonia has various mouthwatering specialties.
 One of them is crema catalana, a custard dessert similar to creme brulée but not without its differences.
 Unlike the vanilla flavor traditional of the French custard, crema catalana is a bit lighter with citrus and cinnamon flavours.
-Many debate on which came first, but there’s really no need: crema catalan recipes began appearing in Catalan cookbooks in the 14th century, whereas creme brulée made its debut in French ones in the 17th.
+Many people debate on which came first, but there’s really no need!
+Crema catalan recipes began appearing in Catalan cookbooks in the 14th century.
+Whereas creme brulée made its debut in French ones in the 17th.

 Mel i Mato

-A dessert even non-dessert people will like, mel i mato is exactly what it sounds like: Catalan for honey and Mato cheese (a fresh, unsalted soft cheese).
-Not overly sweet, it is also often topped with walnuts, making for a simple, delicious and healthy end to a meal.
+A dessert even non-dessert people will like.
+Mel i mato is exactly what it sounds like.
+A Catalan for honey and also Mato cheese, a fresh, unsalted soft cheese, topped with walnuts.
+It makes for a simple, not to mention, delicious and healthy end to a meal.